evantahler/api-first/README.md

 Welcome to the git repository for `www.api-first.com`!

-We want API-first to contain the best information from the community about what you have learned working in your teams.
-You can contribute your thoughts, comments, stories, and visions here.
+We've established API-first.com to evolve over time as teams experiment with our suggestions and share insights of their own.
+You can contribute your thoughts, edits, comments, stories, and visions here.
+Feel free to challenge what we've written and share your learnings!

 ## Where did the comments go?

-Rather than have the communities knowledge burred in comments, we would rather let you contribute directly to the site.
+Rather than have the community's knowledge burred in comments, we would rather let you contribute directly to the site.
 This gives you first-class access to share what you know with the world.

 ## How can I help?

+API-first will be stronger if we can learn from each other.

-Right now, there are 2 major parts of the site that need help: the Community page and the Illustrations.
-We would love to hear your stories and ideas!
-We also need help designing the site and illustrations.
-If that is something you can help with, pleas let us know!
+Right now, there are 2 parts of the site that need major help: the Community page and the Illustrations.
+If you've given a relevant talk or written a related blog post, please submit to our community page.
+We also need help turning our ugly process flows into beautiful illustrations.
+If that is something you can help with, please let us know!

 To contribute, please fork the site and send us a pull request with your changes.
 GitHub has some [excellent free tools to help you](https://help.github.com/articles/using-pull-requests).
 I cannot guarantee that all content will make it into the site, but if enough folks think your contribution adds value, we will be sure to include it.